flux-framework/flux-core/doc/man1/flux-shell.rst

   initrc path.
 For details of the job shell initrc.lua file format, see the `SHELL INITRC`_ section below.

+.. option:: userrc=FILE

+  Load another initrc.lua file after the system one.
+For details of the job shell initrc.lua file format, see the `SHELL INITRC`_ section below.

 .. option:: pty

   Allocate a pty to all task ranks for non-interactive use.
 Output